WLVA: FM and TV stations

 A companion FM station, WLVA-FM on 97.5 MHz, was briefly on the air from February 1952.
 The license was returned on March 10, 1955, as Lynchburg Broadcasting concentrated on its new television station and didn't see much of a future in FM radio.
 The 97.5 MHz allocation was occupied several years later by WCCV-FM (now WWWV) in Charlottesville.

 On February 8, 1953, WLVA-TV began broadcasting from a transmitter on Tobacco Row Mountain west of Sweet Briar.
 The station was picked up as far north as Charlottesville, where residents reported good reception.
 WLVA-TV was originally a CBS affiliate, but also carried programs from ABC, NBC, and DuMont as well.

 In 1965, Lynchburg Broadcasting merged with the Washington Star Company, which also owned WMAL-AM-FM-TV in Washington.
 The Washington Star was mainly interested in acquiring WLVA-TV and got the radio station as part of the package.
 The Washington Star Company chose to sell off its non-television assets, including WLVA radio, in April 1977.
 Channel 13 was now owned by Allbritton Communications, which changed its call sign to WSET-TV.

-During part of the 1990s, WLVA was joined with two other stations known as "The Lake," simulcasting on 106.9 FM and 880 AM from Smith Mountain Lake.
+During part of the 1990s, WLVA was joined with two other stations known as "The Lake", simulcasting on 106.9 FM and 880 AM from Smith Mountain Lake.
 The format was "All the Great Songs," playing adult standards music.
-For several years during the 1990s, WLVA aired a talk format.
+For several years during the 1990s, WLVA aired a talk radio format.
 Most of this programming was lost within a year after WLNI signed on.

 Changes in ownership

 In 2005, Truth Broadcasting purchased WLVA from Kovas Communications.
 The station was off the air at that time.
 In 2008, Truth Broadcasting, whose president was Stuart Epperson, Jr., announced WLVA's sale to Chesapeake-Portsmouth Broadcasting Corp., whose president was Nancy Epperson.
 In 2011, another of Chesapeake-Portsmouth Broadcasting's stations, WLES of Bon Air/Richmond started broadcasting on 590 kHz, while the still-silent WLVA was given 580 kHz.

-As of June 1, 2012, WLVA switched formats from Christian radio to Oldies/Classic Hits, as "QRockRadio".
+As of June 1, 2012, WLVA switched formats from Christian radio to oldies/classic hits, as "QRockRadio".
 In November 2012, WLVA began simulcasting on translator W294BO on 106.7FM from nearby Concord, Virginia.

-May 31, 2013 was the final day that WLVA and W293BY transmitted QRockRadio.
+May 31, 2013, was the final day that WLVA and W293BY transmitted QRockRadio.
 On June 1, 2013, W293BY started simulcasting gospel stations WKBA/WKPA (AM 1550 from Vinton/AM 1390 from Lynchburg).
 For most of June, WLVA rebroadcast the output of co-owned talk radio station 1050 WBRG.
 On September 1, WLVA began airing its own talk format.

 On February 16, 2014, Chesapeake-Portsmouth Broadcasting sold WLVA to Brent Epperson, at a purchase price of $55,000.